vinitshahdeo/vinitshahdeo-cli/README.md

 ## 🧪 Non-interactive / CI mode

 When there’s no interactive TTY (e.g., CI pipelines or piped output), the CLI:
-	•	Prints Quick Links to the console
+- Prints Quick Links to the console
-	•	Exits with code 0
+- Exits with code 0

 ## 🎨 Colors

 Respects common color environment variables:
-	•	NO_COLOR – disable colors
+- `NO_COLOR` – disable colors
-	•	FORCE_COLOR=1 – force colors on
+- `FORCE_COLOR=1` – force colors on

 ## 🐞 Troubleshooting
-	•	“Couldn’t open automatically”
-Don’t worry—we print the URL so you can copy/paste it.
+- “Couldn’t open automatically” — Don’t worry—we print the URL so you can copy/paste it.
-	•	Weird card wrapping
-Narrow terminals may wrap the profile card.
+- Weird card wrapping — Narrow terminals may wrap the profile card.
 Resize the window or zoom out, or just use --no-anim for a simpler experience.
-	•	Signals (Ctrl+C, CI timeouts)
-The CLI exits cleanly and returns 0 for graceful stops.
+- Signals (Ctrl+C, CI timeouts) — The CLI exits cleanly and returns 0 for graceful stops.

 ## 🔒 License